 d.
 The book by O. Slišans, M. Slišāne, J. Slišāns “Tuo jī dzeivova zyli, zaļi…”. is being prepared to be published in 2023.

-2. "Upītes jauniešu folkoras kopa" society.
+2. "Upītes jauniešu folkoras kopa" association:

 a.
 We will continue to organise the international folklore festival “Lipa kust”.
 Next planned 2024, 2026, 2028.